CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

 ### Built With

-This section lists any major frameworks/libraries used in this project.
+This section lists all major frameworks/libraries used in this project.

 Data source and front-end:
 * [FastF1](https://github.com/theOehrly/Fast-F1) (v.
 2.2.8)